ebebbington/income-organiser/README.md

 * Fix the issue of not being able to edit the input fields after clicking headers and so forth

 * Add accessisiblity, use one of the electron tools to test this

+* Backup the IO data into a json file so we aren't just relying on local storage

+ Create an icon for the app and place it in the scripts for package.json, e.g. `packahe-mac: ... --icon=/path/to/icon